ironcore-dev/metal-operator/docs/api-reference/api.md

 </em>
 </td>
 <td>
-<p>BMCSelector specifies a label selector to identify the servers that are to be selected.</p>
+<p>BMCSelector specifies a label selector to identify the BMC that are to be selected.</p>
 </td>
 </tr>
 <tr>